 Water turnover: 191 - 199 years

-First Circle Tour: 1960, by a Thunder Bay bus,
+First Circle Tour: 1960, by a Thunder Bay bus, in celebration of the completed road around the lake.

 We left Superior from Ontonagon, Michigan, and drove south into Wisconsin on Monday.
 Stops along the way included Eagle River, the winery at Three Lakes, and De Pere, southwest of Green Bay.